Residential Life Policies

 Food (meal) Requirement

 All students living in campus housing must participate in the College’s meal plan.
-The College's meal plan is done through Swarthmore Dining Services (the Dining Center).
-More information can be found at Swarthmore Dining (http://www.swarthmore.edu/dining-services/meal-plans).
+The College’s meal plan is done through Dining Services (Dining Center).
+More information can be found at Dining Services: http://www.swarthmore.edu/dining-services/meal-plans.

-Limited cable access is provided throughout the residence halls.
-Splicing into a cable line or installing a satellite dish is a violation of College policy.
 Wireless network access is provided in all residence halls.
 The use of personal wireless access points is prohibited as they may interfere with the College-provided service.
+Installing a satellite dish is a violation of College policy.
+Students must follow all ITS policies as it relates to using the College network.

 Summer Housing